Omidznlp/REST-API-FRRouting/README.md

 REST API methodes write current configuration to configuration file.\

 ### Check Configuration
-All REST APIs methods insert some commands into `FRRouting`.
-Moreover, We had better make sure that they are inserted into it.
-To address, We can check the result of requests by running "show running-config" command in the following manner to approve the functionally of REST APIs.
+All REST API methods insert some commands into `FRRouting`.
+Moreover, We had better make sure whether they are inserted into it.
+To address, we can check the result of requests by running "show running-config" command in the following manner to approve the functionally of REST APIs.
 ```
 $ sudo vtysh